zephray/VerilogBoy/README.md

 ![Architecture](https://cdn.hackaday.io/images/6958041523363605244.jpg)

-There are three major parts needs to be implemented: the Game Boy CPU (8-bit CISC Processor, Intel 8080 like), the PPU (or GPU), the Sound unit.
+There are three major parts needs to be implemented: the Game Boy CPU (8-bit CISC Processor, Intel 8080 like), the PPU (Pixel Processing Unit), and the sound unit.
 Several interfacing modules are needed to support the IO capability provided by the FPGA development board.
 Game ROM would be stored in on-board NOR flash, and RAM would be implemented with on-chip Block RAM.

 ## Hardware